About data models

 You can also determine whether inherited fields are optional for a dataset or required.

-Fields serve several purposes
+Fields serve several purposes for data models.

 Their most obvious function is to provide the set of fields that Pivot users use to define and generate a pivot report.
 The set of fields that a Pivot user has access to is determined by the dataset the user chooses when she enters the Pivot Editor.
 You might add fields to a child dataset to provide fields to Pivot users that are specific to that dataset.